 Growing small spruce trees in a container is different from growing them in the ground.
-When a spruce tree is planted in the ground they are able to hunt and gather the nutrients and water that they need from their environment.
+When a spruce tree is planted in the ground they are able to hunt and gather the nutrients and water they need from their environment.
 However, in a container their options are limited and therefore they are completely dependent on you.
-This means that you will need to feed your container spruce trees once a year and that you will need to provide them with a good dose of water several times a week.
+This means you will need to feed your container spruce trees once a year and provide them with a good dose of water several times a week.

 Since you will be watering your container grown spruce tree frequently you need to make sure your container is set up for quick and adequate drainage.
 If your container is not set up for good drainage you can end up killing your spruce tree.

 Spruce trees need direct sun and partial shade.
 Keep this in mind when selecting a spot for your tree to live.
 Also keep in mind that some varieties of spruce tree will need staking when they are young to help them grow straight and tall.